badquanta/approval-voting/README.md

 Start by creating a vote:

-    apprVote.js new "Who should be president?" -c Bernie -c Warren -c Klobuchar -c Biden -c Bloomber -c Styer
+    apprVote.js create "Who should be president?" -c Bernie -c Warren -c Klobuchar -c Biden -c Bloomber -c Styer save

-What this should do is create a simple `question` .json file.
-Where `question` is everything between the quotes: `Who should be President` .
-It'll be created in the `approval` directory; in the current working directory.. unless a different directory is specified (see help.)
+What this should do is create a simple `questionId` .json file.
+Where `questionId` is is a hash of all the data that went into defining that question.
+It'll be created in the `approvals` directory within the current working directory.. unless a different directory is specified (see `./apprVote.js --basedir | -b`).
+If this directory does not exist; it will be created.
+If it cannot be written too, and `--force | -f` has been specified, it will be removed & recreated.
+If it is NOT a git repository; it will be initialized as one.

 Each `-c` is a `choice` flag.
 It notes a different choice a voter has for this option.
+Here we've defined 6 choices.

-This file will be named: `Who should be president?.json`
+This file will be named: `approvals/{questionId}.json`.
+Again, the QuestionID is a hash of ALL the properties that went into defining the question.

 It will have the following contents: